gemengtju/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a PhD student in College of Intelligence and Computing in Tianjin University, China.
 I am supervised by Prof. Longbiao Wang and Prof. Jianwu Dang.
-I received my Master’s Degree from Tianjin University under the supervision by Prof. Di Jin and Prof. Liang Yang in 2017.
+Prior to that, I received my Master’s Degree from Tianjin University under the supervision by Prof. Di Jin and Prof. Liang Yang in 2017.